wso2/samples-is/b2b-sample/README.md

 # WSO2 B2B Organization Samples

-Here are a list of sample applications to try out B2B Scenarios.
+Here is a list of sample applications to try out B2B Scenarios.

 ## Guardio Insurance